 Sewing usually includes interfacing in collars, cuffs, lapels, and more.
 Learn about interfacing choices and when it is used before you go shopping.Continue to 5 of 21 below.

 What to Do With Fabric That Can't Be Pinned

 Not all fabric can be pinned in place while you are sewing.
-Unsightly pin holes can be avoided while managing un-pin-able fabric.
-Learn solutions here.
+Unsightly pinholes can be avoided while managing unpinnable fabric with these solutions.

 06 of 21

-Knowing how to sew a set in sleeve isn't magic.
-Learn tips and tricks to have professional results when sewing a set in sleeve.
+Knowing how to sew a set-in sleeve isn't magic.
+Learn tips and tricks to get professional results.

 07 of 21